lvbldv/MobiRAG/README.md

 **MobiRAG** (Mobile Retrieval-Augmented Generation) is a lightweight, privacy-first Android app that enables users to **chat with any PDF file stored on their phone** — entirely offline.
 With on-device embedding generation, vector compression, and SLM inference, MobiRAG brings the power of AI search and summarization directly to your pocket.

-No internet, no cloud servers, and no telemetry — everything runs natively on your phone, ensuring complete data peivacy and zero leakage.
+No internet, no cloud servers, and no telemetry — everything runs natively on your phone, ensuring complete data privacy and zero leakage.
 Whether you’re reviewing research papers, legal documents, or ebooks, MobiRAG offers a seamless way to search, ask questions, and summarize content using optimized RAG for mobile devices.

 ---